 Scheduling your Initial Preventive Physical Examination is simple and can be done over the phone.
 As soon as you have your Part B effective date, you can call your primary care provider and request an appointment date that aligns with your Medicare coverage start date.

-Beneficiaries on a Medicare Advantage plan need to see a doctor in their network to have coverage.
+Beneficiaries on a Medicare Advantage plan must see a doctor in their network to have coverage.

-Also, anytime you change healthcare providers, you must send updated medical records to the new office.
+Also, you must send updated medical records to the new office anytime you change healthcare providers.

 What should I bring with me to my Welcome to Medicare visit?